-Hence a relation like \eqref{eq:thm_seq_par} cannot hold in this case.
-Note that, even in this example, the Stein exponent, i.e. the optimal exponential decay rate of the type~II error such that the type~I error still goes to zero, is still identical for the parallel and sequential strategies, as it is infinite also for the optimal parallel strategy.
+and thus a relation like \eqref{eq:thm_seq_par} cannot hold for these two channels.
+Note that, even in this example, the Stein exponent, i.e., the optimal exponential decay rate of the type~II error such that the type~I error still goes to zero, is still identical for the parallel and adaptive strategies, as it is infinite also for the optimal parallel strategy.
 This follows from

 \end{remark}